 Sombra

-Mostly milk, splash of coffee
+Mostly milk, a shadow of coffee

 Nube

-Almost all milk, tiny coffee
+Almost all milk, a cloud of coffee

 Food Guides